brunomancuso/ErisTerminal/README.md

 	np 2
 	//opens a test cases with notepad++ for edit

+The Insert command is the swiss army knife of the framework, in combined with the diff/diffw one can easily validate and impact a test cases with the desired output.

-The different commands can also be access using the batch file e.bat. for instance to run test case 3, just type in a console:
+The different commands available in the framework can also be access using the batch file e.bat. for instance to run test case 3, just type in a console:

 	c:\e.bat run 3